subquery/documentation/docs/quickstart/quickstart_chains/cosmos-juno.md

 See [Custom Cosmos Chains](../../build/manifest/cosmos.md#custom-chains) for more information.
 :::

-Now, let's move ahead in the process and update these configurations.

 Previously, in the [1.
 Create a New Project](../quickstart.md) section, you must have noted [3 key files](../quickstart.md#_3-make-changes-to-your-project).
 Let's begin updating them one by one.

 ::: tip Note